 10-piece fender kit is developed to fit all '53 or later Coupes & Hawks.
-The Heavy-gauge galvanized steel is designed to prevent road debris from collecting in rust prone areas.
-Instructions included.
-Can be ordered in non-galvanized steel.

 INNER-FENDER INSTALLATION KIT INSTRUCTIONS If an inner-fender kit had been installed on your Stude in the factory your car would probably not rusted out in the first place.
 A pity.
 Your new kit will protect a lot of your hard restoration work or will keep your Stude from rusting in the usual places.
 You may have noted our kit does not look like much in the box.
 But it will look great once installed.
 Have faith.
 In order to prevent fasteners from being attached to the outer face of your fenders, all panel edges must simply be butt fitted against the inner surface of your fenders and be adhesive calked into place. (use adhesive calk, silicone calk or a good quality rubberized calk which can be purchased at your local lumber yard or hardware store.
 At first glance the aforementioned butt fit set up may seem tacky but it isn’t really.
 We have tried various rubber seals but have found the butt fit is the best.
 After proper instillation our kit will be quite solid and look good as well.
 It is best to clean all inner-fender areas thoroughly and undercoat as is appropriate.
 You should remove and thoroughly clean your vent shrouds which will give you more room for inner fender cleaning.
 Sandblasting works the best for cleaning as it provides you with the best surface for undercoating.
 Note that the previous undercoating will effect the fit of your fender kit.
 Install your rear fender kit first as it is the easiest.